california.maps

 - Business Spur

-- First digit even# = route through or around city
+- First digit even# = route through or around

 - First digit odd# = spur into a city

-common abbreviations:
+common signs and abbreviations:

 Interstate = "I"